Pros and Cons of Treadmill Running

 Severe toe fractures may be treated with a splint, cast, and in some cases, minor surgery.
 Due to its position and the pressure it endures with daily activity, future complications can occur if the big toe is not properly treated.

-If you have any questions, please feel free to contact our office located in Peachtree City and Newnan, GA .
+If you have any questions, please feel free to contact our office located in Peachtree City, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about What to Know About a Broken Toe